PurpleTurtleCreative/grouped-content/readme.txt

 Enhances the use of page hierarchies by providing easy access to the parent page, sibling pages, and child pages in your admin area.

 == Description ==

+= **Version 1.1.0 includes new Content Generator feature for you to quickly build out your site's structure!** Learn more in the Content Generator section below. =

 Parent pages and hierarchical content strategies are often overlooked when building a WordPress site because it’s too illusive.
 When setting a parent page, what does it really mean in terms of your site’s overall structure?